 Did you use a Comrex for a remote broadcast in the past 15 years?
 You probably used one of our ACCESS Portable codecs.
 Hand-held, lightweight, with an intuitive user interface, ACCESS Portables have been one of our most popular products.

 Our original models (Classic and 2USB) are retired now, but you’ll still see them in the field.
-Some of our customers have been using their ACCESS units for over a decade, and they’re still going strong!
+Some of our customers have been using their ACCESS units for over 15 years, and they’re still going strong!

 Our latest portable IP audio codec designed for remote broadcasting is ACCESS NX.
-Built on over a decade of experience and excellence in IP audio transmission, ACCESS NX is all the best bits of ACCESS but with an entirely new hardware platform and user interface.
+Built on over a decade of experience and excellence in IP transmission, ACCESS NX is all the best bits of the original ACCESS plus an additional mic/line input and a 5” capacitive touch screen.

 Plus, with CrossLock Technology, it has the ability to leverage multiple networks so that you can have more confidence in your broadcast.